JLimperg/regensburg-itp-school-2023/README.md

   Some warnings are expected.
 - Start VSCode and open the *folder* `regensburg-itp-school-2023` (*not* a specific file in that folder).
-- Select the file `Talk/Lecture.lean`.
-This is the code I'll be discussing during the lecture.
+- Select the file `Talk/01Logic.lean`.
+This is some of the code I'll be discussing during the lecture.
 Lean should automatically start and blue or green squiggly lines should appear at various places in the file.

 See also [these
 instructions](https://leanprover-community.github.io/install/project.html#working-on-an-existing-project).